Lewis (Year 4)

 Maths

-In maths, our learning will focus on fractions alongside decimals.
+In Maths, we will continue our learning on decimals before moving on to money.
+Children will learn to convert between pounds and pence, compare and order amounts and solve problems.
+Later in the term, we will move on to time, where children will read analogue and digital clocks and convert between 12- and 24-hour time.
 Regular times tables practice will take place to help children build fluency and confidence, particularly in preparation for the Multiplication Tables Check which will be taking place in June.
-Children will practice their times tables using TT Rockstars, during weekly sessions in the computer room every Tuesday morning.
+Children will practice their times tables using TT Rockstars, during weekly sessions in the computer room every Tuesday and Friday morning.

 Computing